ondrejsika/docker-training/README.md

 - `VOLUME <path>` - define volume
 - `ENTRYPOINT <command>` - executable
 - `CMD <command>` - parameters for entrypoint
+- `EXPOSE <port>` - Define on which port the conteiner will be listening

 ## .dockerignore